dmbarbour/wikilon/docs/StateModels.md

 # Organization of State

 Each user will be given a personal space for state, e.g. for workspaces and mailbox and whatever else.
-In addition, wikis may have a public space, e.g. for advertising or sharing data, that any user or application may access.
+In addition, we'll eventually want some shared spaces for multi-user apps and such.
 Further, each user might have a few conventional spaces.

 A tree-like directory for state could be useful for many reasons.